gowenrw/titanawx/README-failure-notes.md

 # AWX Operator

-This is the new way AWX wants to install for x18+
+This is the new way AWX wants to install for x18+ using AWX operator and k8s

-I could not get this to work on Ubuntu no matter what I tried
+I could not get this to work on Ubuntu no matter what I tried so I tried the older AWX 17 and eventually got that to work.

-Giving up and installing AWX 17 but keeping these notes for future reference
+However, I realized that the earlier issues I was having were related to API template issues in the latest version of k8s.

+So fixed that and continued with latest version of AWX.

+Keeping these notes in case they are helpful later.

 ## Ubuntu focal setup